VGLT: 2 Graphs That Support A Buy (And 1 That Doesn't)

 The 30-year US government bond currently yields 1.21%.
 Since this particular security was introduced to the market, in the late 1970s, this is about the lowest that this number has ever reached (in fact, it dipped one basis point below 1%, in early March 2020).

 For good reason, Treasuries have become one of investors' most hated assets.
 Why would anyone commit to such a dismal nominal return for such a long period of time?
-To be honest, I fully understand the argument, and agree with it if a particular investor's goal is to general periodic income.
+To be honest, I fully understand the argument, and agree with it if a particular investor's goal is to generate periodic income.
 But I believe that investing in Treasuries can be a much more compelling strategy within the context of a diversified portfolio, rather than simply as a buy-and-hold play for the semi-annual payments.

 A graph that screams "sell"